-Thanks for submitting to Light: Please note that we are the 25-year-old journal of funny verse, not the new journal of non-comic poetry and photography of the same name.
+Thanks for submitting to Light: Please note that we are the 28-year-old journal of funny verse, not the new journal of non-comic poetry and photography of the same name.
+THOUGH WE ACCEPT SUBMISSIONS TO REGULAR ISSUES YEAR-ROUND, WE TAKE A SHORT BREAK FROM READING THEM IN LATE JAN./EARLY FEB.
+AND LATE JULY/EARLY AUG. when we're editing new issues.
+Please don't let that hold you back.
+The higher your work is in the queue, the sooner we'll see it.

 SUBMISSIONS FOR REGULAR ISSUES OF LIGHT

-● We are looking for funny, well-crafted poems.
-Most of the time, this will mean work that rhymes and/or scans—but we are also open to comic free verse.
+● We're looking for funny, well-crafted poems.
+Most of the time, this means work that rhymes and/or scans—but we are also open to comic free verse.
+(No prose poems, please.)

 ● Please submit only poems that have never been published online.
 (Posting a poem in a blog or on a public social-media page counts as publication.
 Workshopping a poem in a forum not visible to the public does not.)
-It’s fine if the poems have appeared in books or print journals--as long as those publications weren’t within the previous two years.
+It’s fine if the poems have appeared in print (paper) books you wrote—as long as they aren't available on the web, and haven't appeared in a print journal or anthology within the previous two years.
 You must own the copyright to the submitted work.
-(If the work has been printed before, please tell us where and when.)
+(If the work has been published before, please tell us where and when.)

 ● We do not consider simultaneous submissions.